jbernadas/react_matrix_rain_clock/README.md

 This is React Matrix Rain Clock.
 A React Javascript implementation of Matrix Rain.

 To try this out locally, you need NodeJS, NPM and Yarn installed in your computer.
-Once you have NodeJS, NPM and Yarn installed, simply download or clone by executing the below code:
+Once you have NodeJS, NPM and Yarn installed, simply download or clone by executing the below code using the command line

 <pre>git clone git@github.com:jbernadas/react_matrix_rain_clock.git</pre>

-Once you have downloaded or cloned the repo,
+Once you have downloaded or cloned the repo, in command line cd into the folder that was just created

-<pre>cd</pre>

-into the

-<pre>react_matrix_rain_clock</pre>
+<pre>cd react_matrix_rain_clock</pre>

-folder that was just created.
-Issue the following command line
+Issue the following in command line afterwards

 <pre>yarn install</pre>